Sajijola1/computer-vision-rock-paper-scissors/README.md

 ## Milestone 3

-- This milestone was soley for creating the virtual environment and installing required dependencies.
-Furthermore, the model was tested to verify functionality
+- This stage was soley for creating the virtual environment and installing required dependencies/libraries.
+Furthermore, the model was tested to verify functionality and that it produces the desired output.
+The output of the model is stored in the `probabilities` variable as a list, and each element corresponds to the probability of the input image representing a particular class.

 ## Milestone 4

+- Here, the objective was creating a manual rock-paper-scissors game which prompts the user for an input and compares this to a random choice by the computer following the logic of the game.